|Title:||QRZ XML Logbook Data Specification|

 Setting up a Session

-To perform a simple login, the client program sends the username and password using either an HTTP GET or POST operation.
+To perform a simple login and obtain a session key, the client program sends the username and password using either an HTTP GET or POST operation.
 A typical login exchange looks like this:

 The URI may use either the ampersand (&) or the semicolon (;) as the parameter separator.